ucusergit/project1/README.md

     * In the contact page, I found an error in the input tag for message.
 I had to remove the required option and remove the placeholder and change the type to text.
 No errors were found after that.
     * In the donate page, I also changed the type of the message input to text.
 No errors were found after that.
     * In the index page, article tags were creating an issue as they require a heading.
 Removed the article tags and there were no errors after that.
+    * In the mathematics page, I also removed the article tag and the there was no errors after that.

 * CSS validator